-Electromyogram (EMG) Active muscles produce electrical activity, and this can be measured by a test known as an electromyogram (EMG).
-A needle is inserted through the skin into the muscle, and the electrical activity can be displayed on a special screen, and converted into sound.
+Electromyograms (EMG) study muscles.
+Active muscles produce electrical activity, and this can be detected by an electromyogram.
+A needle is inserted through the skin into the muscle, and the electrical activity is displayed on a special screen and converted into sound.
 The activity is measured with the muscle at rest and while the muscle is contracting.

-Nerve conduction studies analyze the speed at which an electrical impulse travels through a nerve.
+Nerve conduction studies study the health of nerves by analyzing the speed at which an electrical impulse travels through a nerve.
 Two electrodes are placed on the skin, and a mild electric shock is applied at one electrode.
 The time needed for the electrical impulse to reach the second electrode is measured, and the speed can then be calculated.

 What to Expect: EMG/Nerve Conduction Study

 Most patients agree that nerve conduction studies are not very painful, causing no more than slightly irritating mild electric shocks.